FailAcademy/learning/wdp-vancouver/_lessons/week-03/03-gulp.md

 The first plugin will prevent pipe breaking when Gulp encounters an error in your code (e.g. when there's a syntax error in your JS while trying to uglify it).
 You'll want to incorporate this in your `scripts` task, and the `sass` task that we'll create tomorrow.

-The second plugin will allow you to check your JS code style against a styleguide (such as the Airbnb styleguide).
+The second plugin will allow you to check your JS code style against a styleguide.
 You'll want to create a new `eslint` task to implement this plugin.

 - https://github.com/adametry/gulp-eslint